What PETbc approval of courses means for your organisation (as agreed by the PETbc Board)

 Within 60 working days of the visit, your organisation will receive a comprehensive written report on the assessment findings, which were discussed at the exit meeting.
 The report will place the findings into two categories:

 Your progress in carrying out the required actions will be monitored by the PETbc Assessment Coordinator.
 Once the assessor is satisfied that all conditions for Approved and Assured status have been fulfilled, a report will be prepared on the assessment for consideration by the PETbc General Manager – Approved and Assured Services and the relevant PETbc Education Assessors (PEA).
-This includes the proposed scope, the assessment report and responses to it, information on the key personnel, as well as any relevant proficiency activity and follow-
+This includes the proposed scope, the assessment report and responses to it, information on the key personnel, as well as any relevant proficiency activity and follow-up action.

 The PETbc officers will review the assessment report; if they are satisfied that all Approved and Assured criteria have been met, they advise the Chairman of the Approved and Assured Advisory Committee (AAAC) who will recommend to the PETbc Director that Approved and Assured status may be awarded on behalf of the Testing Laboratories Registration Council.
 The recommendation includes the particular tests or types of activities for which Approved and Assured accreditation is to be granted and, where relevant, the names of your staff that are to be awarded signatory approval or have been appointed as Key Technical Personnel.
 The Council will grant Approved and Assured status, issue certification of Approved and Assured status and publish the name of your organisation, together with details of the scope of Approved and Assured, in the PETbc Course Approved Directory, which can be viewed at any time at www.petbc.org.uk.
 This is normally displayed on the course providers page under Courses.